File Your Limited Liability Company LLC Online Yourself

 Initial List of Managers or Members

-Your initial list of managers or members does not have to be filed with the Nevada Secretary of State until the last day of next month if you filed your articles today.
-However, in order to open a bank account, the bank will require that you bring in your file-stamped initial list.
+Your initial list of managers or members has to be filed with the Nevada Secretary of State when you file your articles today.
+In order to open a bank account, the bank will require that you bring in your file-stamped initial list.
 So, let’s take care of that now.

 The Nevada filing fee for the initial list is $150.00.
 This is also the fee that you will pay to Nevada every year when you file your Annual List of Managers or Members.